UnacceptableBehaviour/movie_picker/README.md

 ## TIPS
 Keep status concise:
 Put the colour in square brackets on the next line immediately after status
 RED   - Stalled, technology/cost barrier.
 AMBER - Work in progress.
 GREEN - Complete.
 BLUE  - Parked, no action planned. (maybe incomplete / redundant)

-<br>/CRLF in markdown is endline \\
+<br>/CRLF in markdown is endline \\ or 2 spaces at the end '  '

 ## REFERENCES